 - The Somesha app provides virtual stories, access to mental support, and inclusive education tools for children with disabilities, families, and teachers.

-- Read more about Maria’s work on this initiative in this PFP-IDE blog post.
+- Somesha has won awards from UNDP Kenya, the Zero Project, and many other organizations.
+Read more about Maria’s work on this initiative in this PFP-IDE blog post.

 Bijal Lal (Tanzania) 🇹🇿